bjoernricks/work-shop-wednesday/src/python/asyncio/coroutine_generator_issue.md

   round.
 * Users could refactor a generator function that it becomes a normal function (accidentally) just because `yield`/`yield from` is removed.
-* As mentioned nothings forbids to pass a normal function as a coroutine.
-But it breaks the concept completely.

 At least changing a coroutine to a normal function can be avoided by marking